 Just because the pregnancy is over and the placement has occurred does not mean that the need for counseling is over.
 In fact, the need for counseling may be bigger than ever after the adoption takes place.
 Most birth mothers will go through a grieving process.
 While it is not exactly like dealing with the loss of a loved one through death, the stages of grief are the same.
 According to many psychologists, there are 7 stages of grief: shock and denial, pain and guilt, anger and bargaining, depression and loneliness, the upward turn, reconstruction and working though, and finally, acceptance and hope.
 Birth mothers may experience these stages in the following ways:

 1. Shock and Denial: At first, the situation may not seem real.
 It may take a while for the gravity of the adoption placement to sink in.
-This is a coping mechanism which tends to make people think that their loss is not a big deal or that it’s not really final.
+This is a coping mechanism that tends to make people think that their loss is not a big deal or that it’s not really final.
 Shock protects people’s minds and bodies from being completely overwhelmed all at once.
 Denial is a way of trying to keep from hurting.

 2. Pain and Guilt: Once the initial shock wears off, the pain comes.
 It can hit a person like a semi-truck: fast and all at once.
 This is incredibly difficult.
 Many birth mothers feel an empty ache as they realize that they no longer have the baby they have been carrying in their womb for so long.
 They may feel guilt at not “trying harder” or being able to provide the resources it takes to raise a child.
 Even though it may seem like a horrible process, filled with tears and regret, it is an important part of healing.
-Birth mothers need to feel the painfully before it can ever actually pass.
+Birth mothers need to feel the pain before it can ever actually pass.
 Attempting to numb it with drugs, alcohol, or other risky behavior will not make it go away.
 It only serves as a temporary numbing agent that causes more problems in the long run.
 It’s okay and very normal to feel pain when you have gone through such a life-changing experience.
 A counselor can help with finding coping strategies and positive ways to express emotions.

 3. Anger and Bargaining: Once the pain has been felt for a while, it can lead to feelings of anger and injustice.
 A birth mother may try laying the blame on others.
 She may wonder why her loved ones didn’t do more to help her.
 She may be angry with a higher power if she believes in one.
 She might feel that someone pushed her into a decision she didn’t really want to make.
 She might wonder what she did to deserve these negative emotions.
 Some people make rash vows or try bargaining in an attempt to change the situation.
 Counseling can help channel anger into creative outlets or at least help a person to avoid lashing out at others.

 4. Depression and Loneliness: As a birth mother, it is easy to feel alone.
-After all, so many people who become pregnant go on to parent.
+After all, so many people who become pregnant go on to the parent.
 Feeling as if she is the only one who can truly understand the emotions she feels can be very isolating.
 While those close to her may tell her it’s time to “move on” and embrace life, she just can’t let go.
 Loss is hard.
 Even when a mother is sure she has made the best decision for her child, it’s still hard.
 She may lose interest in spending time with people.
 She may not want to get out and do the things she once enjoyed.
-The magnitude and finality of such a loss hits her, and it’s really heavy.
+The magnitude and finality of such a loss hit her, and it’s really heavy.
 Counseling can help her as she “gets through” this stage of personal reflection and loneliness.

 5. The Upward Turn: One day, out of the blue, her laughter might return.
 She might find herself singing along to a song on the radio.
 She might start making plans for the future.
 She may see a photo of her birth child, smiling big and bright, and feel happy because he or she is thriving.
 It’s not necessarily that time heals the wound, but it at least makes it easier to bear.
 Life becomes a little bit better, and the feelings of depression aren’t as constant as they once were.
 Counseling can help a birth mother to focus on the good.
 It can help her to appreciate and embrace the little moments as she heals.

-6. Reconstruction and Working Through: The human brain is an amazing machine.
+6. Reconstruction and Working Through: A human brain is an amazing machine.
 After facing a difficult problem, it eventually starts to come up with practical solutions.
-While it may have seemed impossible to carry on with life as usual, this is when the mind adapts and overcomes.
-Sure, there are still difficult moments, but during this time, the focus is on reconstruction of one’s self and one’s life.
+While it may have seemed impossible to carry on with life, as usual, this is when the mind adapts and overcomes.
+Sure, there are still difficult moments, but during this time, the focus is on the reconstruction of one’s self and one’s life.
 This is a great time to reflect on the decision that she has made, remind herself of her reasoning, and learn how to live life to the fullest now that the decision has been made.

 7. Acceptance and Hope: This is the last stage of grief.
 It’s that feeling of peace and acceptance that many grieving people think will never come.
 While acceptance doesn’t mean that people will suddenly be happy, it does mean they can move forward with their life.
 They begin to look forward to new experiences and opportunities.
 They look forward more often than backward.
 They can stand tall and know that they have weathered the storm and are still standing.
 They realize that joy is possible once again.
-They may now focus on setting and achieving goals, and hopefully work towards becoming the best version of themselves.
+They may now focus on setting and achieving goals and hopefully work towards becoming the best version of themselves.

 The stages of grief may or may not go in order.
 Stages may be skipped altogether.
 Some steps may be revisited.
 Even once the final stage of acceptance has been reached, there may be something that triggers the mind and causes a person to repeat an earlier stage.
 That’s okay, too.
 It’s one of the reasons why continued counseling can be helpful.

-While counseling during the pregnancy and immediately after the placement are very important, long-term counseling can be beneficial as well.
+While counseling during the pregnancy and immediately after the placement is very important, long-term counseling can be beneficial as well.
 The emotions a birth mother feels may change over time.
 The joys that come along with adoption may be easy for her to share with loved ones.
 The excitement surrounding new photos, the anticipation of an upcoming visit, and the pride felt when her birth child accomplishes something great are some things that a birth mother may be eager to share with those around her.
 However, there may be some difficult moments that she would prefer to express only in a safe, confidential space.

 Milestones such as birthdays, while a blessing, can also bring sadness for birth mothers.
 Mother’s Day is another such occasion.
 Sometimes, the communication with the adoptive family changes or doesn’t go as anticipated, and a birth mother may need to vent to someone who won’t judge her for being upset or resentful.
 It’s always helpful to have a trustworthy person on standby when unexpected emotions arise.

 Friends, family, and counselors are all amazing sources of support.
 However, it’s nice to have a community of people who have gone through the same types of experiences.
-Placing a child for adoption is a journey that many don’t truly understand, unless they have walked it themselves.
+Placing a child for adoption is a journey that many don’t truly understand unless they have walked it themselves.
 Joining a network of birth mothers can provide a sense of belonging and understanding.
 There are some ‘in person’ birth mother support groups, and there are also hundreds of online support groups.
 While every birth mother’s story is different, many of them feel the same emotions.
 They have similar questions, concerns, hopes, and fears.
 A respectful and open-minded birth mother support group is an excellent resource for genuine, empathetic support.

 Reaching Out to Others